wiedymi/mediabunny/docs/guide/reading-media-files.md

 });
 ```

 Not setting `getRetryDelay` will default to an infinite, capped exponential backoff pattern.
+If a CORS error is suspected (`fetch()` did reject even though `navigator.onLine` is true), no further retries will be made.

 ---